binlecode/example-bag-pathfinder/README.md

 - format path results and print them out

 Packaging
-- compile code in jar package with entry of bcus.bag.BagPathFinder.main() method
+- compile code in jar package with entry of bag.BagPathFinder.main() method
 - taking one argument to specify input file with required format
 - result is printed out to the terminal console with required format
 - usage example: java -jar bagpathfinder-1.0.jar 'sample_data.txt'